 Can Carrier Sue Third Party Directly: Employer can bring suit pursuant to § 31-293.
 Carrier can bring suit and automatically loses 1/3 of its lien if it waits for employee to file suit.

-Intervene: Must intervene or give notice of lien within 30 days after notice of filing suit.
+Right to Intervene: Must intervene or give notice of lien within 30 days after notice of filing suit.

 Recovery from UM/UIM Benefits: No.